AntarEspadas/minecraft-movie-player/README.md

 As explained above, this command easily generates all the required files without much hassle.

 Required positional arguments:
-- `path_to_output_folder`: The path to the folder where all the generated files will be dumped.
+- `path_to_output_folder`: the path to the folder where all the generated files will be dumped.
 Additionally, a `progress.txt` file will be created inside the folder, it helps the program pick up where it left off in case it is interrupted.
 If the file is present, all provided optional arguments will be ignored in favor of the values present inside `progress.txt`.
 If the file is not present, the argument `-v`/`--video` becomes obligatory.

 Optional arguments:
-- `-v` or `--video`: The path to the video that is to be used as a base for generating all the required files.
+- `-v` or `--video`: the path to the video that is to be used as a base for generating all the required files.
 The video's frames will be converted into structure block (nbt) files.
 The audio will be split into 60 seconds-long segments and saved as vorbis encoded .ogg files.
 If the video contains more than one audio track, the one marked as default within the file will be used.
 If the video has no sound, all of the steps pertaining to audio playback will be skipped.
+- `d` or `--datapack-name`: the name that will be assigned to the generated datapack, it must contain only legal characters, as explained in the [wiki](https://minecraft.gamepedia.com/Tutorials/Creating_a_data_pack#Legal_characters), and in this case, be no longer than 13 characters.
+- `p` or `--palette`: the path to a custom block palette file.
+More information about this file can be found below.
+- `t` or `--ticks-per-frame`: an integer above 0 that states the amount of game ticks in between every video frame.
+The lower this number, the higher the framerate.
+The lowest possible number, 1, yields a framerate of 20 fps, since Minecraft runs at 20 ticks per second.
+- `x` or `--width`: the with in blocks of the structures that will be generated.
+Defaults to 75 if no width or height are given.
+- `y` or `--height`: the height in blocks of the structure that will be generated.

+Note: if only one of `-x`/`width` or `-y`/`--height` is provided, the other one will be calculated automatically as to preserve the aspect ratio.

+- `-m` or `--adjust-mode`: can be one of either `fit` or `fill`.
+If both `-x`/`--width` and `-y`/`--height` are specified and their aspect ratio differs from that of the original video, this option tells the program how it should resize every frame. `fit` makes it so that black bars are added to the sides or to the top/bottom of the image in order to adjust it to the given dimensions. `fill` makes it so that the image is cropped in order to adjust to the given dimensions.
+This option is ignored unless both dimensions are specified.

 The `all` subcommand described above is merely a shortcut for a set of more complicated commands that are used to generate all of the individual parts of the datapack and resource pack.
 These commands can be used if more advanced options are required or if only one of the many parts needs to be generated, instead of all of them.